EML Lembit: After World War II

-On 18 June 1946, Lembit was renamed U-1; on 9 June 1949 S-85; on 30 January 1956; STZh-24 on 27 December 1956 UTS-29.
+On 18 June 1946, Lembit was renamed to U-1, to S-85 on 9 June 1949, to STZh-24 on 30 January 1956 and to UTS-29 on 27 December 1956.
 Some time between 1949 and 1956 she possibly carried the designation PZM-1 (PTsM-1?) for some time.
 The original name was probably restored when she was decommissioned and returned to Tallinn as a museum ship in 1979.

 Lembit was presented with the Order of The Red Banner on 6 March 1945 for her victories earlier in the German-Soviet war.
 She was withdrawn from active duty on 17 January 1946 and become a training boat.
 On 12 January 1949 Lembit was included among medium submarines.
 She was stricken (disarmed) on 10 June 1955.
 She was transferred to the Krasnoye Sormovo shipyard on 3 August 1957 and subsequently towed to Gorky (now Nizhni Novgorod).
 Here Lembit was preserved as an experimental boat and an example of British submarine design.
 Her hatch for the pressure-tight anti-aircraft gun storage shaft was of particular interest.
 It was copied into designs for the missile hatches of new Soviet submarines.

 On 28 August 1979 exactly 38 years after she had left Tallinn, Lembit returned – under tow.
 After a lengthy overhaul, the submarine was opened to the public as a war memorial, (more precisely, as a branch of the Museum of the Soviet Baltic Fleet), on 5 May 1985.
 She, along with other artifacts, was used to celebrate the 40th anniversary of the victory over Nazi Germany.
 Lembit was one of three submarine war memorials in the USSR in 1987, along with S-56 in the Far East, and K-21 in the Far North.
 There had been plans for displaying all three vessels out of the water, but a floating crane which was to have been used, (which had been moved from Kronstadt), lost its boom during the tow.